a-tabaza/fairouz_demo/README.md

 # Binding Text, Images, Graphs, and Audio for Music Representation Learning
-This repo contains the code for a demo showcasing the model from our paper, `Binding Text, Images, Graphs, and Audio for Music Representation Learning`.
+This repo contains the code for a demo showcasing the model from our paper, [``Binding Text, Images, Graphs, and Audio for Music Representation Learning``](https://doi.org/10.1145/3660853.3660886)

-For a detailed explanation of the model, please refer to the paper \[will link once published\]
+For a detailed explanation of the model, please refer to the paper linked above.

 # Functionality
 As soon as we trained our model, we embedded all the songs we had, resulting in an embedding per song, based on those embeddings, we added the following functionality: